 - Adult Social Care has had significant difficulties in managing its overall budget in recent years, and this continued to be an issue in 2010/11.
 As part of the One Council programme, significant transformation work has been progressing in this area, with a view to both improving service delivery, but also seeking to achieve savings and hence improve the overspend position.
-Connected to this, various measures are taken to control overspending during the year, but this can conflict with the rising number of clients who meet the Council's eligibility criteria in respect of being entitled to a care service.
+Connected to this, various measures are being taken to control overspending during the year, but this can conflict with the rising number of clients who meet the Council's eligibility criteria in respect of being entitled to a care service.
 Measures to control discretionary spending have been of limited effectiveness in the past.
-Budget monitoring in this area is currently being reviewed and the transformation programme will continue into 2011/12. - 5.2 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+Budget monitoring in this area is currently being reviewed and the transformation programme will continue into 2011/12. - During the course of the year Brent Housing Partnership has been purchasing homes for temporary accommodation under the settled homes initiative backed by loans of more than £54m from the Council.
+Whilst the scheme appears generally to be operating well, a number of problems arose in respect of out-of-borough purchases which suggest that in this specific area, internal controls, including financial controls, are not as robust as required.
+Work is being undertaken to strengthen these controls and ensure that no repetition can take place in the current or future years. - 5.2 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

 Signed:

-Councillor Ann John Leader of the Council Gareth Daniel Chief Executive
+Councillor Ann John Gareth Daniel

+Leader of the Council Chief Executive